-Views of NIMBY: Definition and Approaches
+Views of NIMBY: Definition and approaches

-The literature has described and analyzed theoretical aspects of the NIMBY phenomenon (hereafter "NIMBYism") for around four decades with two dominant perspectives.
-The first describes the residents’ objections to the siting of development near them as self-centered and egoistical (e.g., Burningham, 2000).
-Objectors are seen as hypocritical because although they wish to reap the benefits of progress and economic development, they want others to bear the brunt of the related environmental and/or social costs (Fish, 2004).
-This critical approach sees the actions objectors to proposed development as based on subjective positions.
-While such positions may be justified, objectors often selectively use information that supports their interests (Wolsink, 2012).
-The second view, sees NIMBYism as expressing aspirations for environmental justice, i.e., securing the right to enjoy reasonable environmental conditions (Burningham, 2000).
-This viewpoint is particularly relevant for disadvantaged populations living in neighborhoods marred by a concentration of environmental hazards (Fish, 2004).
+The literature has described and analyzed aspects of NIMBYism over the past four decades and two dominant perspectives have emerged: The first is that objections by residents to the siting of development near their homes are self-centered and egoistical (see, e.g., Burningham 2000).
+Such objectors are seen as hypocritical because, although they wish to reap the benefits of progress and economic development, they want others to bear the brunt of the related environmental and/or social costs (Fish 2004).
+This critical perspective views the actions of objectors to proposed development as based on subjective positions.
+While such positions may be justified, objectors often support their position by considering only the information that supports their interests (Wolsink 2012).
+The second perspective views NIMBYism as expressing aspirations for environmental justice, namely, securing the right to enjoy reasonable environmental conditions (Burningham 2000).
+This viewpoint is particularly relevant for disadvantaged populations living in areas degraded by a concentration of environmental hazards (Fish 2004).

-Despite its ubiquity and influence, Wolsink (2012) contends that NIMBY-thinking is an institutionalized technocratic response to development, at least with regard to renewable energy sources (RES).
-Using RES as a case in point, Wolsink (2012) documents the mainstream transition among scholars analyzing public objections to the development of RES that involves abandoning NIMBY explanations because they are "self-evident truths" as described by Ostrom (2000).
-With regard to renewable energy, particularly wind power infrastructure, NIMBY is assumed to be the reason for objection yet other impediments, such as "institutional lock-i which referring to a reluctance to adopt new technologies or ways of doing things (e.g., Teschner, et al. 2012) may also be at play.
-These and other, sometimes contradictory views, reinforce the need for a better understanding of what is behind and what motivates NIMBY and what is and is not part of the phenomena (e.g., Du Vivier & Witt, 2017).
+Despite its ubiquity and influence, Wolsink (2012) contends that NIMBY thinking is an institutionalized technocratic response to development, at least with regard to renewable energy sources.
+Using renewable energy sources as a case in point, Wolsink (2012) documents the mainstream transition among scholars analyzing public objections to the development of renewable energy sources, which involves abandoning NIMBY arguments because they are “self-evident truths” as described by Ostrom (2000).
+With regard to renewable energy, particularly wind power, NIMBY is assumed to be at the heart of objections to yet other impediments, such as “institutional lock-in,” which refers to a reluctance to adopt new technologies or ways of doing things (see, e.g., Teschner, et al. 2012).
+These and other sometimes contradictory views reinforce the need for a better understanding of what motivates NIMBYism and what is and is not part of the phenomenon (see, e.g., Du Vivier & Witt 2017).

-Institutional responses to NIMBY
+Institutional responses to NIMBY phenomenon

-Attitudes towards NIMBYism depend on the identity of the relevant players and stakeholders (Benford, Moore et al. 1993; Lake, 1993; Aruninta, 2009).
-From the perspective of the decision makers, as well as of those promoting development, NIMBYism is often considered a troublesome impediment (e.g., Wolsink & Devilee, 2009).
-While there is no shortage of social scientists who maintain that the language of NIMBY be avoided and the concept of NIMBY be abandoned altogether, a theoretical framework for understanding public perceptions of controversial energy infrastructure projects is still needed (Petrova 2016).
-Policy and social science researchers need a framework for organizing the factors that lead to acceptance and this includes ways to respond to powerful constituents wary of any compromise.
+Attitudes toward NIMBYism depend on the identity of the relevant players and stakeholders (Benford et al. 1993; Lake 1993; Aruninta 2009).
+From the perspective of decision-makers and of those promoting development, NIMBYism is often considered a troublesome, irrational impediment (see, e.g., Wolsink & Devilee 2009).
+While social scientists maintain that the term “NIMBY” be avoided and the concept of NIMBYism be abandoned altogether, a theoretical framework for understanding public perceptions of controversial energy infrastructure projects is still needed (Petrova 2016).
+Policy and social science researchers need a framework for organizing the factors that lead to acceptance, which includes guidelines for responding to powerful constituents wary of any compromise.

-Some policy options to avoid NIMBY protests have been advanced.
-One such policy mechanism is that of Host Community Compensation schemes (HCC).
-HCCs, related to the YIMBY-phenomenon (See Table 1), are designed so that communities welcoming a development initiative are entitled to worthwhile compensation.
-While these schemes do not avoid consequences of environmental degradation, they at least aim to redistribute costs and benefits, as well as allow communities to determine their fates since communities must approve both the development and the compensation.
-Furthermore, such schemes defuse tension and conflict (Klein & Fischhendler, 2015).
+Various policy options have already been advanced to avoid NIMBY protests.
+One such policy strategy involves Host Community Compensation (HCC) schemes.
+HCC schemes are related to the YIMBYism (see Table 1) and offer communities non-negligible compensation if they do not object to a development initiative.
+Although such schemes do not necessarily avoid environmental degradation, they at least aim to redistribute costs and benefits and allow communities to determine their fate since they must approve both the development and the compensation.
+Furthermore, such schemes tend to defuse tension and conflict (Klein & Fischhendler 2015).